Fujiaoji/PhishingEval/README.md

 - Input: screenshot.
 Need to be the same style with data_test.csv
 ### Preparation
 1. Make sure you have downloaded the `merge277` or `merge277_new` into the path `PhishingEval/data/targetlist`
+2. Download Trained Models:
+  - `cd PhishingEval/code/VisualPhishnet`
-2. download trained model through `bash download_model.sh`
+  - `bash download_model.sh`
 3. ENV
   - **CPU ENV**
     - `bash setup_cpu.sh`